 - Bursaries: grants given to students who can demonstrate financial need

 - Scholarships: grants given to students based on academic merit

 - Fellowships: funding based on academic merit, similar to a salary

 - Teaching or Research Assistantships: salary in return for assisting faculty with teaching or research work

 - What is the nature of your study?
-Academically oriented graduate programs (e.g. Masters and PhD in a specific academic discipline) have different funding options than professional programs (e.g. law and medicine).
+Academically-oriented graduate programs (e.g. master's and Ph.D. in a specific academic discipline), have different funding options than professional programs (e.g. law and medicine).
 Ontario Graduate Scholarships (OGS) and fellowships mainly apply to academic programs.
-A variety of other options is available to students in professional programs from both within and outside the program / department.
+Other options are available to students in professional programs from both within and outside the program/department.

 - Keep in mind that accepting one scholarship may exclude you from applying to others.
 It is important to make informed choices by exploring the potential benefits and consequences before making your decisions.

 - When assessing individual awards, look at details such as what period of time the award covers and whether or not it is renewable.
 Read the fine print to make the right choice for you.